If you’re not an expert, connecting speaker wires can be daunting. But with some basic knowledge, you can connect those wires like a pro.

 Crimping or soldering is often used to connect these to the wire.
 However, like the pin connectors in the picture above, they may also have a screw-in connection.

 Just undo the screw a little, insert the bare wire, and then tighten the screw again.
-Make sure you have a firm connection by gently pulling the speaker wire.
+Then, make sure you have a firm connection by gently pulling the speaker wire.

 This type of speaker wire termination is generally used for spring clip connections.
 Simply push down the clip and insert the pin into the hole.